zeionara/archeron/README.md

 sudo fc-cache -f -v
 ```

+> **Note**
+> Fonts are not updated everywhere even after running `sudo fc-cache -f -v`.
+To apply the changes systemwise, relogin into the system.

 3. Install `bash-tools` by running the following commands, then reopen terminal to use added extensions: